Chris Hansen (politician): Early life and education

 Christopher Craig Hansen was born in Lincoln, Nebraska, on June 16, 1975, to Lana and Wallace Hansen.
 He was raised in Goodland, Kansas.
 He met Ulcca Shashee Joshi in 1998, married her on July 28, 2001, and had two children with her.
 Hansen later changed his middle name to Joshi.

-Hansen graduated from high school in 1993, from Kansas State University with a Bachelor of Science in nuclear engineering in 1998, from Massachusetts Institute of Technology with a Master of Science in technology policy in 2003, and from Linacre College, Oxford with a doctorate in economic geography in 2009.
+Hansen graduated from high school in 1993.
+He received a B.S. in nuclear engineering in 1998 from Kansas State University, an M.S. in technology policy from the Massachusetts Institute of Technology in 2003, and a D.Phil. in economic geography from Linacre College, Oxford, in 2009.
 He also received a graduate diploma in civil engineering from the University of the Witwatersrand.
 Hansen served as president of the student body at Kansas State University from 1996 to 1997 after being elected with 57% of the vote and also served as president of the Theta Xi chapter.
 He started working at Cambridge Energy Research Associates in 2005.